huanlin/huanlin.github.io/content/en/blog/2023-09-25-technical-writer-3-months/index.md

 In the first two months, I was writing documents in Chinese.
 Then, one day, my supervisor told me that his boss prefers English documents.
 Since that day, I started writing documents in English and soon realized that my English writing skills were far from sufficient.

 Yes, there are AI translation tools that I can use for translating Chinese text to English.
 But the translation process still takes time.
 Obviously, it's best if I can think in English and write in English fluently.
 However, when I write in English, it's a slow and challenging process for me.
-I find myself scratching my head, trying to find the appropriate words, and I lack confidence in the sentences I write.
+I find myself scratching my head, trying to find the appropriate words, and I lack confidence in the sentences I wrote.

 That's the reason I started writing blog posts in English.
 Although it's a slow and challenging process for me, I believe it's just a stage I have to go through until I get used to it and can write correct English more quickly.